Sri Lanka's survivors tormented by horrors of war

 "We don't even have enough doctors and nurses in this area.
 Mental health is not a big issue."

-With only one psychiatrist for every 120,000 people and a few dozen counselors, less than 5 percent of those who need treatment are getting it, say aid workers.
+With only one psychiatrist for every 120,000 people and a few dozen counsellors, less than 5 percent of those who need treatment are getting it, say aid workers.

 (AlertNet is a global humanitarian news service run by Thomson Reuters Foundation.
 Visit www.trust.org/alertnet)